Emery’s Defense Suffocates Lady Dinos *Photo Gallery*

 Familiar foes met up in the Spartan Center on Thursday night in a battle for the top spots in the state.
-Both Carbon and Emery took awhile to get going but eventually they each would find their rhythm.
+Both Carbon and Emery took awhile to get going, but eventually they each found their rhythm.

 Down 13-11 after the first quarter, the Lady Spartans stepped up their defensive intensity and shutdown the Dino offense.
 Carbon mustered only four points in the second quarter as Emery went on top 27-17 at halftime.
 Tambrie Tuttle nearly kept pace with the Dinos alone, scoring 14 points in the first half.

 Carbon picked things up, but Emery did not give the Dinos a long leash.
 The Spartans continued to play tough defense and lengthen their lead.
 They were up 39-26 by the end of the third quarter and never looked back.
 Emery went on to beat the Dinos 57-36.